ELHart05/discord-oauth2-nodejs/README.md

 - twitter users check

-the backend currently hosted in a render project here is the link: https://sem-5xoe.onrender.com note that the backend can be running slowley because it's using a freetrial only, the backend can take some time to work, don't panic.
+the backend currently hosted in a render project here is the link: https://sem-5xoe.onrender.com *Note that the backend can be running slowley because it's using a freetrial only, the backend can take some time to work, don't panic.

 # 1- Telegram (/auth/telegram)